kjapan87/Auto-Insurance-Renewal_prediction/README.md

 # Auto-Insurance-Renewal_prediction
-A  Classifier Model to Predict Customer will renew their insurance policy or not.
-Public Dataset taken from Kaggle ("Insurance Product Purchase Prediction").
+Using different ML Models (Regression & Classification) to Predict whether the customer will renew their insurance policy or not and which demographic factor has the highest impact on that decision.
+Public Dataset taken from Kaggle ("Insurance Product Purchase Prediction").<br>
 Kaggle Dataset Link <https://www.kaggle.com/datasets/akhilups/insurance-product-purchase-prediction>